 - Add cardamom powder and nuts.
 Mix well.
 Cool the mixture slightly.

-- When it comes down to warm temperature, take small portions of this mixture and roll to coconut ladoos.
+- When it comes down to warm temperature, take small portions of this to your palm and press down with your fingers to bind the mixture.
+This gives the round shape coconut ladoos.
+(Check video)

 - When they are still warm and moist you can also roll the ladoos in desiccated coconut.